 He and his wife live in West Reading.
 He is the father of two and the grandfather of three.

-Mike Keller joined the WEEU Staff in the summer of 2010 after working for radio stations in Philadelphia and Harrisburg.
+Mike Keller is the host of The WEEU Morning Show.
+He joined the WEEU Staff in the summer of 2010 after working for radio stations in Philadelphia and Harrisburg.
 He grew up right here in Berks County, graduated from Schuylkill Valley High School and attended Kutztown University.
 Mike is also a graduate of the Connecticut School of Broadcasting in Cherry Hill, NJ.

-Mike does a little bit of everything here at The Voice, including serving as a fill-in host on Charlie and Company, The Jo Painter Show and The Sports Democracy.
-Along with the daily entertainment reports that air during the Afternoon News Update.
+Mike has done a little bit of everything here at The Voice, including serving as a fill-in host on Charlie and Company, The Jo Painter Show and The Sports Democracy.
+He continues to produce the daily entertainment reports that air during the Afternoon News Update.

 ‘East Side’ Dave Kline is an award-winning singer / songwriter, performer, host and producer with hundreds of radio, TV and recorded projects in his resume.
 A voting member of the IBMA and NARAS (Grammy Awards as a producer),